anjimene7/BedethequeKomga/README.md

 - [X] Retrieve metadata using a proxy automaticaly
 - [X] Detailed log file create at each run
 - [X] Refresh only BD by Status.
 By default, only ONGOING and HIATUS
+- [X] Adding Metadata to a specific series (and their underlying books)

 ### TODO

-- [ ] Adding Metadata to a specific serie

 ## Requirements